VeritasSoftware/webjet/README.md

 ![Screenshot](https://github.com/VeritasSoftware/webjet/blob/master/webjet-ui/Screenshot.jpg)

 *	Has a service called Movies Service.
-This calls the API.
+This calls the API using HttpClient.
 *	Has a component to find the cheapest deals on movies.
 *	Enter a keyword from the movie title to search for the cheapest deal.